Top entry-level smartwatches that won't break the bank

 - 5ATM water resistance (up to 50m depth)

 Although the Redmi Watch 5 doesn’t offer many upgrades over its predecessor, the vivid AMOLED display was a definite highlight and a key differentiator during our testing.
-It provides sharp visuals and excellent visibility, giving the watch a more premium feel than the affordable price suggests.
+It provides sharp visuals and excellent visibility, giving the watch a more premium feel than the affordable price of $39.45 suggests.

 On the plus side, battery life is excellent, potentially lasting for weeks on a single charge – a significant advantage over many on this list.
-The UI also remains intuitive and easy to navigate, while sleep tracking accuracy proved solid despite being back by limited insights.
+The UI also remains intuitive and easy to navigate, while sleep tracking accuracy proved solid despite being backed by limited insights.

 If you’re primarily after a stylish smartwatch for everyday wear, with basic activity tracking and excellent battery life, the Redmi Watch 5 is a decent option.
 However, don’t expect it to replicate the tracking performance of others on this list – or more expensive watches.